-Securities purchased are recorded at their acquisition price excluding fees, and securities sold are recorded at their
+Securities purchased are recorded at their acquisition price excluding fees, and securities sold are recorded at their sale price excluding fees.

 Securities, futures and options held in the portfolio denominated in other currencies are converted into the accounting currency on the basis of exchange rates observed in Paris on the valuation day.